(1) Introduction. Under chapter 82.21

 (f) The former exemption for petroleum products for export sale or use outside this state as fuel was effectively repealed by I-97.
 There are no exemptions under the law for any possessions of hazardous substances in this state simply because such substances may later be sold or used outside this state.

 (5) Credits.
-There are three distinct kinds of tax credits against liability which are available under the law.
+There are three distinct kinds of tax credits against liability that are available under the law.

 (ii) Under circumstances where the hazardous ingredient and the hazardous end product are both possessed by the same person during the same tax reporting period, the tax on the respective substances must be computed and the former must be offset against the latter so that the tax return reflects the tax liability after the credit adjustment.